MCP Integration

 Claude Code

-Run this command.
+If you prefer manual MCP configuration, run this command.
 See Claude Code MCP docs for more info.

 Local Server Connection

-ff --env FORKFLUX_API_KEY=YOUR_AGENT_API_KEY --env FORKFLUX_API_URL=http://127.0.0.1:8000/api/v1 -- uvx forkflux-mcp
+claude mcp add ff --env FORKFLUX_API_KEY=YOUR_AGENT_API_KEY --env FORKFLUX_API_URL=http://127.0.0.1:8000/api/v1 -- uvx forkflux-mcp

 Cursor